 For instance, an untargeted test may appear to be doing poorly.
 However, in one particular segment, it might actually have excellent results.
 The law of averages is cancelling out that spike, by collating the data together.
 If you haven’t segmented your users, you would have missed out on that particular insight.

 Segment your users based on dimensions provided on your dashboard.
-Once you have data on which ones are your most profitable segments, you can target further split tests towards those users, and focus on optimising their experience.
+Once you have data on which ones are your most profitable segments, you can target further split tests towards those users, and focus on optimizing their experience.

 Avoid making the segments too small or too specific.
 Segments should be closely related to your test hypothesis, and be large enough to generate sufficient data for results.